 The US PLAY Coalition is a partnership to promote the value of play throughout life.
 The first play movement started the early 1900's.
 Now, given the many problems with obesity and other social ills that have occurred with the erosion of play opportunities, it is time to begin the second great play movement.
 We ask you to help us as we do so.
 The time has come for all of us to help our children, and citizens regardless of age, create a better life, and ultimately, to make a difference in today's world by making joys and benefits associated with play a reality for all.
 Reserve these dates for the Conference on the Value of Play ~ February 15 - 18, 2015.

-Please check back with us for the date of or Internship/Career Fair.
+Please visit our Career & Internship Fair website for details.
+Registration deadline is February 11, 2015.
 In the meantime, we love having internship and employment opportunities for our students.
 Please send us position descriptions for internship placements and job postings you may have.
 We will broadcast them to our students by email and post them on-line (see Employment/Internship Opportunities).
-All announcements should be sent directly Dr. H. Charles Chancellor (firstname.lastname@example.org).
+All announcements should be sent directly Dr. H. Charles Chancellor (email@example.com).

-The 1st Annual Judith E. Voelkl Memorial Recreational Therapy Workshop at Clemson University held on March 24, 2014 was an exciting all-day event with many informative workshops held by some of Recreational Therapy’s top scholars.
+The 2nd Annual Judith E. Voelkl Memorial Recreational Therapy Workshop at Clemson University held on March 2, 2015.
+Last year's event was an exciting all-day affaor with many informative workshops held by some of Recreational Therapy’s top scholars.
 Continuing education credit for all Certified Therapeutic Recreation Specialists is pending approval from the American Therapeutic Recreation Association.
-Please check back with us for the date of the 2015 Workshop.
+Online registration is now open.

 The Hartzog Fund allows the Department to sponsor two annual activities and one fellow award.
 The Hartzog Lecture Series in Park and Conservation Area Management was developed to feature leading figures in the field of conservation.
 In addition to the Hartzog Lecture Series, Clemson University, through the auspices of the Hartzog Fund, has initiated six awards to recognize exemplary leadership in addressing environmental issues and concerns.
 These are presented at the annual Hartzog Luncheon and Awards Program.
 The Hartzog Fellow was implemented in 2003 and supports a graduate student doing research in parks associated with the National Park Service.